pallets-eco/flask-security/docs/configuration.rst

 .. py:data:: SECURITY_TWO_FACTOR_ALWAYS_VALIDATE

-    Specifies whether the application should require a two factor code upon every login.
+    Specifies whether the application should require a two-factor code upon every login.
     If set to ``False`` then the 2 values below are used to determine when a code is required.
 Note that this is cookie based - so a new browser session will always require a fresh two-factor code.